Panyam Cements & Mineral Industries Ltd.

 Report on Other Legal and Regulatory Requirements

-a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;
+a) except for the effects of the matters specified in the Basis for Qualified Opinionsection we have sought and obtained all the information and explanations which to thebest of our knowledge and belief were necessary for the purposes of our audit;

-b) except for the effects of the matter specified the Basis for Qualified Opinionsection in our opinion proper books of account as required by law have been kept by thecompany so far as it appears from our examination of those books;
+b) except for the effects of the matter specified the Basis for Qualified Opinionsection in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

 c) the Balance Sheet Statement of Profit and Loss including Other ComprehensiveIncome Statement of Changes in Equity and Cash Flow Statement dealt with by this reportare in agreement with the books of account;

-h) with respect to the adequacy of the internal financial controls with reference tofinancial Statements of the Company and the operating effectiveness of such controlsrefer to our separate report in "Annexure A".
-Our report expresses an unmodifiedopinion on the adequacy and operating effectiveness of the Company's internal financialcontrols with reference to financial Statements;
+h) with respect to the adequacy of the internal financial controls with reference tofinancial Statements of the Company and the operating effectiveness of such controlsrefer to our separate report in "Annexure A";

 iii) there are no amounts which are required to be transferred to the InvestorEducation and Protection Fund therefore delay in transferring such sums does not arise.